 Enforcing a policy the individual may have personally broken prior to becoming a manager

 Avoiding the appearance of favoritism

 Admitting mistakes in a way that builds trust and credibility with former peers (and all direct reports)

-Cancellations/refunds/transfers must be completed no later than 10 business days from the registration closing due to shipment dates.
+Cancellations/refunds/transfers must be completed no later than 10 business days from the class date.
 Substitutions of students from the same company may occur up to the morning of the class.